Inhumans: Civil War II

-The Terrigen Cloud sweeps over Ohio where it transforms two Ohio State University students named Ulysses Cain and Michelle into Inhumans.
-While Michelle emerged as a red-skinned beast with wings and a tail, Ulysses emerged unchanged but with the ability of precognition.
+The Terrigen Cloud sweeps over Ohio and transforms two Ohio State University students named Ulysses Cain and Michelle into Inhumans.
+While Michelle emerged as a red-skinned beast with wings and a tail, Ulysses emerges unchanged but with the ability of precognition.
 Iron Man later infiltrated New Attilan to claim Ulysses after fighting off Medusa, Crystal, and Karnak.
 This leads the Inhumans to head to Stark Tower to reclaim Ulysses which leads to the Avengers, the Ultimates, and S.H.I.E.L.D. to get involved.
 When Ulysses projects his latest vision that shows a rampaging Hulk standing over the corpses of the superheroes, this causes the younger Inhumans present to cry.

 Inhumans vs. X-Men

-The Beast works with Iso to find a way to counter the Terrigen Cloud as Medusa tells the Inhuman Royal Family to be prepared just in case the X-Men take action against them as the Terrigen Cloud becomes saturated.
+Beast works with Iso to find a way to counter the Terrigen Cloud as Medusa tells the Inhuman Royal Family to be prepared just in case the X-Men take action against them as the Terrigen Cloud becomes saturated.
 When the shrinking of the Terrigen Cloud threatens to render Earth inhospitable for mutants, Emma Frost, Magneto, and Storm make plans to destroy the Terrigen Cloud.
-The Beast heads back to Attilan to speak to the Royal Family, only for Emma Frost to go ahead with the attack.
+Beast heads back to Attilan to speak to the Royal Family, only for Emma Frost to go ahead with the attack.
 The X-Men take out most of the Inhuman Royal Family and trap them in Limbo.
 After hearing from Iso about why the X-Men want to destroy the Terrigen Cloud, Medusa is the one who destroys the Terrigen Cloud.
 Medusa abdicates the throne and gives all leadership duties to Iso, knowing that her people will not understand why she destroyed the remaining Terrigen Cloud.
 Now free of the burdens of being a queen, Medusa happily reunites with Black Bolt in the Quiet Room.